 C.FCT-21CE or C.FCT-22CE Speed Control Description:

-CE compliant speed control features solid state circuitry in a heavy duty plastic housing with an extra wide footprint, low profile, and non-skid pads on the bottom.
+CE compliant speed control features durable electronics in a heavy duty plastic housing with an extra wide footprint, low profile, and non-skid pads on the bottom.
 It provides smooth control throughout the entire speed range.

 Available with different power cord plug options, please select from the drop down menu above: UK plug with internal fuse (-21) or Continental European with 2 prongs and grounding hole (-22).